-The UW System offers eligible employees the opportunity to pay certain health care and dependent day care expenses with tax-free dollars through Flexible Spending Accounts (FSA) offered under the Employee Reimbursement Account (ERA) program.
-The FSAs are administered by TASC.
+The Universities of Wisconsin offers eligible employees the opportunity to pay certain health care and dependent day care expenses with tax-free dollars through Flexible Spending Accounts (FSAs).
+To comply with IRS requirements, documentation is necessary to substantiate eligible expenses.

 All employees, including rehired annuitants, are eligible for this program, except: